amjadodeh/arabic-transliteration-keyd-setup/README.md

 **WARNING: This will overwrite your current keyd config if you already have one.**

-A repository containing scripts to configure keyd for mapping Arabic characters to specific Unicode characters, facilitating Arabic to English transliteration.
+This repository contains scripts to configure keyd for mapping Arabic characters to specific Unicode characters, facilitating Arabic to English transliteration on Linux systems.

 ## Custom keyd Setup (Automated)